1997 U.S. Open Cup

-The 1997 U.S. Open Cup ran from June through October, 1997, open to all soccer teams in the United States.
+The 1997 U.S. Open Cup ran from June through October 1997, open to all soccer teams in the United States.

 Major League Soccer club Dallas Burn prevailed over defending-champion D.C.
-United, winning 5-3 on penalty kicks after battling to a scoreless draw through extra time.
-The match was played at Carroll Stadium at IUPUI, Indianapolis, Indiana.
+United, winning 5–3 on penalty kicks after battling to a scoreless draw through extra time.
+The match was played at Carroll Stadium at IUPUI in Indianapolis, Indiana.